Art and Design at Grove

 Expressive Arts and Design

 Reception have been busy this half term learning about the four key art skills; drawing, painting, printing and sculpture.
 The children have based their learning on the work of artist Gary Williams to create family portraits and pictures.
-Colur mixing was a skill they greatly enjoyed and used to create family portraits.
+Colour mixing was a skill they greatly enjoyed and used to create family portraits.
 The children developed their expressive vocabulary to describing the clay and mud used to sculpt family faces.

 Year 4